T-S1/FileSummarizer/README.md

 # FileSummarizer

-This is to show start and end band of files.
+The batch file shows start and end lines of files in specified directory.
+This is faster than opening with notepad.

+## Requirement

+OS: Windows

 ## Usage